 Getting Started With Search Engine Optimization – Definite Guide

 A high-level overview explaining the basics of Search Engine Optimization (SEO).
-Great for novice web site owners, t-shirt shop owners, or those interest in internet trends.
+Great for novice website owners, t-shirt shop owners, or those interested in internet trends.

 - What exactly is SEO?

 What Exactly Is SEO?

 SEO stands for Search Engine Optimization and is part of a website’s marketing plan.